pilkch/libansible-vault-cpp/README.md

 5. Verify [HMAC](https://www.cryptopp.com/wiki/HMAC) with SHA256 for the the encrypted data matches the expected hmachash
 6. Derived encryption key and IV are used to key a block cypher for [AES256 decryption](https://www.cryptopp.com/wiki/Advanced_Encryption_Standard)

-## Standard Red Hat ansible-vault Executable Usage for Testing Compatibility (Not ansible-vault-cpp)
+## Standard Red Hat ansible-vault Executable Usage for Testing Compatibility (Not libansible-vault-cpp)

 https://stackoverflow.com/questions/43467180/how-to-decrypt-string-with-ansible-vault-2-3-0